robbyki/robbyki/README.md

   and profitability is a highly difficult and complex challenge.
 I am so inspired by stories of people and organizations putting into practice difficult and selfless and compassionate measures to combat joyless work.
+* Mentoring and having the opportunity to work with brilliant people and being able to convey my passion for technology to other developers who have then expressed to me how much darn fun they are having (most rewarding thing ever).
 * Surviving the first 2 years of parenting (this would obviously also imply that I've managed to keep my daughter alive as well)